se491-fall2018-artwork-image-processor/artwork-image-processor/README.md

 # Artwork Image Processor

-This is a Django application that leverages the Tensorflow library to transfer painting styles onto images.
-At this time (11/13/2018) there is an OpenCV placeholder method in the deployed application.
+This is a Django application that leverages a Deep Neural Net to transfer painting styles onto images.

 The application also reaches out to the [PhotoTagger API](https://github.com/PhotoTagger/django-initial#api) to tag any uploaded images with classifcations based on what is in the image (Ex: dog, train, car, etc)